19wdwu07/Mongodb-project/README.md

 *You should have a mongodb account.
 The URI connection string needs username, password and cluster name with attached id.
 If not, create an account and get the uri string from https://www.mongodb.com/*

-Rename the config-copy.json file into config.json and add your username, password and clustername with id.
+Copy the config-copy.json file and rename it to config.json and add your username, password and clustername with its id.

 ### Step 4 - Run the project